SFTtech/openage/README.md

 -------
 **GNU GPLv3** or later; see [copying.md](copying.md) and [legal/GPLv3](legal/GPLv3).

-I know that probably nobody is ever gonna look at the `copying.md` file it, but if you want to contribute code to openage, please take the time to skim through it and add yourself to the authors list.
+I know that probably nobody is ever gonna look at the `copying.md` file, but if you want to contribute code to openage, please take the time to skim through it and add yourself to the authors list.